 Ruiyi Fang (方睿怡)

-Before coming to UTokyo, I was a master with a focus on the industrial applications of transfer learning with few samples in Central South University, advised by Prof. Kai Wang.
+Previously, I received my master's degree in Artificial Intelligence from Central South University, fortunately advised by Prof. Kai Wang.
 I received B.E. from Chang'an University.

 ~ Email / CV / Github / Google Scholar ~